← Back to Unspool Studio|

 Yes.
 Enable auto-transcribe on any podcast from My Podcasts.
 When the podcast publishes a new episode, Unspool Studio detects it and queues it for transcription automatically.
 Here's how it works:

-- Background processing — Transcription, speaker identification, and clip suggestions all run automatically.
-Clips are ready when you open the Agent page.
+• Background processing — Transcription, speaker identification, and clip suggestions all run automatically.
+Clips are ready when you open the Clip Suggestions page.

-This pairs with the AI Clip Agent — enable auto-transcription on your subscriptions and the agent handles everything from detection to clip delivery.
+This pairs with Clip Suggestions — enable it on your subscriptions and everything from detection to clip delivery is handled automatically.

 Can I upload my own audio files?